tum-esi/common-coding-conventions/Readme.md

 A `TODO` is more urgent and needs to be done, a `FIXME` would be nice to have but is not required.

-### Write Readme Files
+### Write Readme files.
 There are two different interest groups for your code, so please make sure that your Readme addresses both.

  * **Users:** How to install and run your code with examples.
 Supported OS.
 Release versions and change logs.
  * **Developers:** How to compile.
 Module structure, dependencies, contribution rules, where to contact developers.

-### Write File Headers
+### Write file headers for header files.
-Each code file should start with a block comment that states what this module/class/lib does.
+Each code file with interfaces (e.g. `.h` files in C) should start with a block comment that briefly explains what this module/class/lib does.

 ### Use Docstrings for public APIs